-In most hospitals, a number of different health professionals will be involved in your treatment.
-An oncologist (a doctor who specialises in cancer care) and a specialist nurse will usually oversee your chemotherapy.
-A dietitian, pharmacist, psychologist and physiotherapist may also be involved in your treatment.
+In most hospitals, a number of different health professionals will be involved in planning and giving your treatment.
+These may include an oncologist (a doctor who specialises in cancer care), a specialist nurse and a pharmacist.

 You may have a number of tests before, during and after your chemotherapy.
 These may include:

-- blood and urine tests – to check your blood count (the number of various blood cells in your blood) and how well your kidneys and liver are working
+- blood and urine tests – to check the number of various blood cells in your blood and how well your kidneys and liver are working

-- an ECG or echocardiogram – to see how well your heart is working
+- an electrocardiogram (ECG) or echocardiogram – to see how well your heart is working

-A doctor or nurse may also check your height and weight to work out the right dose of chemotherapy for you.
+Your doctor or nurse may check your height and weight to work out the right dose of chemotherapy for you.

 You can have chemotherapy in different ways.
-Most commonly, you will have chemotherapy through a drip into your bloodstream (intravenous chemotherapy) or as tablets or capsules that you swallow.
+Most commonly, you’ll have chemotherapy through a drip into a vein (intravenous chemotherapy) or as tablets or capsules that you swallow.

 Other ways of having chemotherapy medicines include:

-- injections into an affected body cavity such as your bladder (intracavity chemotherapy)
+- injections into an affected body cavity such as your bladder or abdominal (tummy) cavity

 - creams for skin cancers